plumber-cd/argocd-autoscaler/DESIGN.md

 - `.uid` - unique identifier of the shard.
 - `.id` - identifier of the shard, not guaranteed to be unique and mostly used for human readability in logs and metrics.
+- `.namespace` - a namespace where this shard was found in
+- `.name` - a name of the shard as seen in the ArgoCD i.e. name of destination cluster
-- `.data` - is a map of strings with arbitrary data about this shard.
+- `.server` - a url of the destination server as seen in the ArgoCD for this shard

 ### Metric Value